sprucelabsai/developer.spruce.ai/errors/index.md

 ```bash
 spruce error:create "You must be 18 or older"
 ```
-After the command finishes, lets take a look at the generated files.
+Lets review the generated files before we jump into the definition itself.

 <!-- panels:start -->
 <!--div:title-panel-->